World Cup 2022: Which major football players are missing FIFA tournament?

 Pogba injured his knee in pre-season and underwent surgery in September to repair a damaged meniscus.

-The 29-year-old resumed training but on Oct.
-31 his agent said the midfielder would not return to action for Juventus nor the world champions before the World Cup.
+The 29-year-old resumed training, but on Oct.
+31 his agent said the midfielder would not return to action for Juventus or world champions France before the World Cup.

 N'GOLO KANTE (FRANCE)